-As at the date of this Report, based on the information received by the Company and Consob pursuant to Article 120 TUF, the data in the shareholders' register and other information available to the Issuer, the following shareholders hold directly or indirectly a significant stake in the share capital, consisting of voting shares:
+As at the date of this Report, based on the information received by the Company and Consob pursuant to Article 120 TUF, the data in the shareholders' register and other information available to the Issuer, including the information available relating to the existing shareholders agreement, the following shareholders hold directly or indirectly a significant stake in the share capital pursuant to Article 120 TUF, consisting of voting shares:

 Declarant Direct shareholder % of share capital

-Cassa Depositi e Prestiti CDPE () 5.3%
+Cassa Depositi e Prestiti CDPE ^() 5.64%

 S.p.A.
-CDPEI () 8.3%
+CDPEI () 8.82%

+CDP 3.781%

-Poste Italiane () - 3.6% Mercury () Mercury 9.4% H&F Corporate Investors VIII Ltd Evergood H&F Lux S.à r.l. () 19.9% Eagle (AIBC) & CY SCA () Eagle (AIBC) & CY SCA 6.1%
+Mercury () Mercury 9.86%

+H&F Corporate Investors VIII Ltd Evergood H&F Lux S.à r.l. () 21.19%

+Eagle (AIBC) & CY SCA ^() Eagle (AIBC) & CY SCA 6.47%

-(\) Parties to the SIA Shareholders' Agreement, as defined in paragraph 2.7 below.
+() Parties to the New SIA Agreement, as defined in paragraph 2.7 below.